top of page

 Food That Feels Like It Was Made for You

 The food at Bayside Kitchen feels personal.
-Like someone cared about how it was seasoned, how it was plated, how it would taste when you took that first bite.
+Like someone cared about how it was seasoned, how it was plated, and how it would taste when you took that first bite.

 You’ll see classic Caribbean West Indian dishes on the menu — kallaloo, pot fish, conch in butter sauce, fungi, plantains, the kinds of foods that don’t need explaining if you grew up around them, and don’t need dressing up if you didn’t.